handsonkeyboard/ExcelVBA/VBA Codes/Code1_Create1Tab.md

 # VBA Code #1: Add a New Worksheet

 ## 🎯 Code Overview
-This VBC macro generate a new worksheet.
+This VBC macro creates a new worksheet.

 ## 📗 Usage Guide
 Copy and paste the following code into your VBA editor: